Board of Governors

 Stephen Beatty became the 6th RSGC Headmaster in 2011.
 Steve’s association with the College began in 1976 as a Grade 4 student.
 A Lifer graduate of 1986, Steve was the President of the Alumni Association from 2000-2002 and a Governor on the RSGC Board from 2003-2010.
 Before returning to RSGC as Headmaster, Steve was the Head of School at Montcrest from 2006-2011.
 Steve is also a proud RSGC parent to sons Jack, who graduated as a member of the Class of '22 and Finn, who is in the Class of '25.

-• Mr. Sundeep Bhatia - Chief Financial Officer and Board Secretary
+• Sundeep Bhatia - Chief Financial Officer and Board Secretary

 Sundeep Bhatia joined RSGC as Chief Financial Officer in January 2022.
 Sundeep is a Chartered Professional Accountant (CPA) and brings to the position a long record of excellence as an accomplished business leader across many disciplines.
 Previous roles include Directorships in Financial Planning and Analysis, Enterprise Risk Management, and Treasury Operations at Manulife and leading the Strategic Financial Planning team in one of the largest divisions at the City of Toronto.
-He is also a co-founder of the Seva Food Bank, a not-for-profit organization with multiple locations across the Region of Peel and is on the Board of the Peel Children's Aid Society, where he Chairs the Audit and Finance Committee.
+He is also a co-founder of the Seva Food Bank, a not-for-profit organization with multiple locations across the Region of Peel and served many years on the Board of the Peel Children's Aid Society where he Chaired the Audit and Finance Committee.

 Governance Committees